srobo/team-emails/SR2024/2023-09-23-place-confirmation.md

 The shipping address we have for you is:

     SHIPPING_ADDRESS

-So that your kit arrives in time for Kickstart please ensure we have the necessary details by 1st October.

 This year **Kickstart is fully virtual**.
 We strongly encourage teams to meet up to watch the presentations, get to know each other and start working together on